Creating Modified Stave Notation in MuseScore

 Saving and loading style

-MuseScore let you save a style file (.mss) in Style → Save Style.
-A style file will capture all the settings done in the Style menu, both from General and Text styles.
-It will also capture the page settings from the Layout menu, including the spatium.
+MuseScore let you save a style file (.mss) in Format → Save Style.
+A style file will capture all the settings done in the Format menu from both the Style and Page Layout dialogs.
 You can load a Style file in a score to quickly change its appearance to your MSN preferences.
 You will only need to go through the score and fix the line and page breaks and eventually the collisions.
 Styles are also the perfect tool when you want to adapt an existing score in MSCZ format or in the various formats that MuseScore can import.
 Just import the file, apply your style and 90% of the work is done.

 Original score “Monologue and Minuet” by Michael Thomas Andrew MAn final Solo for Bass Viol_musescore.pdf Same score in MSN format MAn final Solo for Bass Viol_MSN.pdf The making-of video: http://www.youtube.com/watch?v=RDFx8PZR46Y&hd=1 A shorter MSN tutorial created by Rishi: musescore msn tutorial.docx